Kyriakos Mazoulouxis

-Kyriakos Mazoulouxis (Κυριάκος Μαζουλουξής; born 1 May 1997) is a Greek professional footballer who plays as a centre-back for Super League 2 club Kifisia.
+Kyriakos Mazoulouxis (Κυριάκος Μαζουλουξής; born 1 May 1997) is a Greek professional footballer who plays as a centre-back for North Macedonia First Football League club FC Struga.

 Club career

 Early years and move to Belgium

 Mazoulouxis began his career at his local amateur club Poseidon Kalamaria.
 He made the jump to the more prestigious Aris Thessaloniki in the summer of 2013, where he made his senior debut on 10 November 2014, during a Gamma Ethniki match vs. Aris Akropotamos.
 He then suffered an injury that kept him out for almost 1,5 years, before being fielded once more as a starter during Aris' Gamma Ethniki matchup vs. Vyzantio Kokkinochoma on 17 April 2016.

 In July 2016, Mazoulouxis signed a two-year contract with Belgian First Division B side Lierse.
 He was a regular starter for the Pallieters Reserve outfit, making his senior debut with the club on 6 May 2017 during a 2−1 win vs. Union Saint-Gilloise.
 In total, Mazoulouxis made 4 senior appearances for Lierse, all during the First Division B Promotion Play-offs.